smahanta1234/Password-Generator/README.md

   Random password is:
   D!1b&E32Ac

 Some possible suggestions for upgrades:

-1. Add a GUI version using Tkinter.
+  1.Add a GUI version using Tkinter.
-2. Include an option for saving passwords securely.
+  2.Include an option for saving passwords securely.
-3. Implement stronger encryption for password storage.
+  3.Implement stronger encryption for password storage.